-A user connecting to a website provides a lot of information that might be considered as private, like IP address, browser parameters, {\em etc.}, that even enable to identify the user through fingerprinting \cite{6547132}, but are nonetheless needed for operational purpose of getting connected top the website.
-However, this generate a privacy problem when the website (first-party), exchange some of these information, or give access to some details of user connection.
-This access can be done consciously by the first party to gather some benefit from advertisement, or unconsciously by embedding third-party services that might be beneficial to the user or the content provider.
-By harvesting information from a large number of individual websites, the "personal data" industry can gather fine grain and precise information about the users that enable them to profile the user and to jeopardize their privacy ~\cite{anthes2014data,lerner2016internet,englehardt2016online}, security \cite{li2012knowing,gervais2017quantifying,merzdovnik2017block}, users satisfaction~\cite{PageFair} and performance \cite{garimella2017ad,pujol2015annoyed}.
-We show in Fig.~\ref{fig-mechanism} how third party trackers generate ads targeted to each visitor.
+A user connecting to a website has to provide a lot of information that is needed for the operation of the website, like IP address, browser parameters, {\em etc.} However, this information might be considered private, as it enables fingerprinting and tracing the users \cite{6547132}.
+This generates a privacy problem when the website (first-party) leaks some of the user connection information to third-parties.
+This leakage can happen consciously to benefit from advertisement revenues or unconsciously by embedding services that seem to be beneficial to the user or the content provider, {\em e.g.}, web analytics, but enables a third-party to gather personal information.
+Eventually, the "data brokers" can harvest fine grains and precise information about the users by combining information obtained over a large number of websites.
+This enables them to profile individual user and harm privacy ~\cite{anthes2014data,lerner2016internet,englehardt2016online} and security \cite{li2012knowing,gervais2017quantifying,merzdovnik2017block}, along with reducing users satisfaction~\cite{PageFair} and performance \cite{garimella2017ad,pujol2015annoyed}.